-The OSPAC system is able to notify daily alerts every 12 hours, at 8 in the morning and at 8 in the evening.
+The OSPAC system is able to notify daily alerts every 12 hours, at 8:00 UTC and at 20:00 UTC.
 Users are able to subscribe to both alerts, or to just one of them.
 In case of the implemented coastal circulation system (be it currents, salinity or water temperature), the subscription will be only delivered once per day, in the early afternoon.

-Subscription to an existing alert: Pilot-site or Private alert by the Administrator, and they have associated the following icon E. Private alerts are those created by other Users, and they have associated the icon 📽.
+Subscription to an existing alert: Pilot-site or Private alert by the Administrator, and they have associated the following icon E. Private alerts are those created by other Users, and they have associated the icon 🖀.